 And if so, how important is it for me to be involved in a program where we’re not only thinking about what’s happening within the organization, but we’re benefiting the community around us?
 That electrifies morale.

-It makes employees feel more connected to the organization, to believe that leadership cares about their professional growth, and shows it with continued workshops and the opportunity to be coached by people within the organization to help move up the ladder.
+It makes employees feel more connected to the organization, believe that leadership cares about their professional growth, and show it with continued workshops and the opportunity to be coached by people within the organization to help them move up the ladder.

 Combining fun collaboration with professional interpersonal skills development and community service is tremendous for boosting morale.
 It gives employees a reason to work and to stay beyond just getting a paycheck.